wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 In the previous session we began our discussion on feature engineering and ended with a sneak peak into dimensionality reduction.
 This last topic deserves a whole session on its own because its use case is not limited to feature engineering!
 It can also be used as a tool for visualization, for noise filtering, and much more.
 In this session we discuss dimensionality reduction along with other unsupervised learning methods.

 Up until now, the only learning estimators we've looked at were supervised ones: estimators that predict labels based on training data.
 Here, however, we are interested in uncovering aspects of the data without reference to any known labels.
-The usefulness for these learners will become immediately apparent when we revist our wine quality models from Course 1, Session 7!
+The usefulness for these learners will become immediately apparent when we revist our wine quality models!

 <br>